 So I drew up a list of every character in each story, as if I were casting them.
 When you choose a person, you have to be (obviously) completely fleshed out.
 In a way, thorough.
 You can’t pick an actor’s hair and not the rest of him.
 You’re going to have a complete person here.
 Even little characters on the side who appear for like, ten seconds, have to be complete for that ten seconds.
 They can’t just be a foggy blur like smoke.

 It was a really, really interesting experience.
 I realized the stories couldn’t be sorted in the simple way I’d been doing before.
 Not that that was a bad idea from my POV.
 It made me able to organize them a little better and make necessary changes or rewrites.
-But I found I couldn’t just get rid of books or keep just some.
-Because there might be a character in one book that was literally the only thing people liked in the story—but they DID like this character very much.
+But I found it wasn't as simple as whether people "liked" a whole book.
+There might be a character in one book that was literally the only thing people liked in the story—but they DID like this character very much.
 They DID care about him/her a lot.

 And there will be more updates.